stevendelro/react-native-primer/README.md

 * Upon mounting, it performs a GET request to a proprietary API that Grider supplied.
 * The JSON data is mapped over to display a list of cards
-* Each card is splut up into three sections:
+* Each card is split up into three sections:
   1. A header with an Avatar picture, Album title, and Artist Name
   2. A large, full-width Album Art section,
   3. A touchable button that redirects the user's default browser to that album's Amazon page.